braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 - Booleans
 - Arrays
 - Time
-  - You can select "Day of Year" or "Time" when filtering for a particular time frame.
-"Day of Year" contains the month and day instead of the full timestamp.
-"Time" contains the full timestamp, including the year.
+  - When filtering a custom attribute object with a Time data type, you can choose to filter based on "Day of Year" or "Time".
+"Day of Year" will check only the month and day for comparison.
+"Time" will compare the full timestamp, including the year.
 - Other objects
 - [Arrays of objects]({{site.baseurl}}/array_of_objects/)